 From four-day retreats to free half-day paddles, there are many ways to participate in the North Cascades Institute programs.
 Learn the natural and cultural history of the region on a field seminar or join them for a one-night speaker series event at the Learning Center.
 The Learning Center Day Trips are free, half-day adventures in the North Cascades.
 There are also internship and other opportunities available.
 For example, they have the mountain school internship program, a paid position, where you teach 5th grade science and environmental education.

-Wrangell Mountains Field Semester
+Alaska Wrangell Mountains Field Studies

-The The Wrangell Mountains Field Semester in Alaska is an intensive, field-based, and interdisciplinary academic course in environmental studies.
+The Alaska Wrangell Mountains Field Studies in Alaska is an intensive, field-based, and interdisciplinary academic course in environmental studies.
 Our study area is in the middle of the world’s largest complex of internationally protected wilderness lands.
 Glaciation, volcanism, erosion and ecological succession are exposed and active, making it an ideal natural laboratory in which to study Alaska’s dynamic landscapes, while the history of preservation and development of this region provide a rich example of environmental history and policy.
 The isolated community of McCarthy, which existed before park creation and now finds itself within the largest national park in the USA, is our home base.
 Here the intersection of rapid environmental change, national conservation policy, and subsistence livelihoods are part of daily life, engaging students as investigators and participants in nuanced park-people conflicts as well as small-scale solutions to living off-grid in community.